Khuirul-Huda/Khuirul-Huda/README.md

 ## Hi There!
-Call me "Huda", 15 y.o high school student.
+Call me "Huda", 15 y.o 11th grade high school student.
+I live in a village in Semarang district. my hobby is learn new things, especially in the world of technology.
+I like it very much but my priority right now is just something called **'SNMPTN'** :)

 ## Contact